Spicy Baked Shrimp

 This delicious Spicy Baked Shrimp cooks in minutes and this is perfect for a quick low-carb dinner that’s loaded with amazing flavor!
 And everyone who likes middle eastern flavors is going to love this baked shrimp recipe.

 Even when the weather isn’t that cold I would happily turn on the oven for these Spicy Baked Shrimp that’s loaded with so many interesting flavors.
-And this is such a quick-and-easy dinner that you could even make it on a work night without too much fuss to get dinner on the table!
+And this is such a quick-and-easy dinner that you could even make it on a work night without too much fuss!

 What ingredients do you need?